Hult MBA wins prestigious Greek International Women’s Award

 So you continued to work for Ahmad and the Hult Prize for two years after graduation.
 Tell us about that.

-I learnt a lot from Ahmad—he showed me the way to greater things and how to transition yourself from doing something well to becoming a catalyst for big things to happen.
+I learned a lot from Ahmad—he showed me the way to greater things and how to transition yourself from doing something well to becoming a catalyst for big things to happen.
 The year after graduation we held the Hult Prize at the New York Public Library.
 I was leading the whole project, in touch with Clinton’s team and the Secret Services.
 This opened my eyes and proved to be one of the biggest opportunities of my life.
 I still remember the impactful conversations I had with President Clinton as well as [Nobel Peace Prize recipient and Hult Prize judge] Dr. Muhammad Yunus.
 Dr. Yunus and his tech advisor David Stevens became my mentors and I traveled alongside them for six months and met many influential people from the social impact sphere.
 One day they turned to me and said “you have the fire in your belly to change the world.
 Why don’t you do it?”
 This was the first time that I had been motivated so directly and it inspired me to take the leap.

 And where did you go from here?

 Within a month, I left my job and moved to Tijuana, Mexico, to launch my non-profit, MeXOXO.org—working to empower disadvantaged women by teaching them entrepreneurship.
 I was still in touch with Joanne Lawrence, my Professor of Practice, Business & Global Society at Hult and she was very influential in this.
 We stayed in touch for a few years after graduation and she mentored me.
-She said to me: “You have all this business knowledge and opportunity, and a uniquely creative approach to problem solving—why not transfer it to women who wouldn’t otherwise have the chance to learn it?”
+She said to me: “You have all this business knowledge and opportunity, and a uniquely creative approach to problem-solving—why not transfer it to women who wouldn’t otherwise have the chance to learn it?”
 So that is what I did.
 I took my Hult knowledge, made a simplified business plan, and started imparting it to other women.
 It started with ten females in Mexico, expanded across the country, and then into the USA, Nepal, and Greece.

 Today we have reached more than 1,720 women.
 And after three years of trying we have just secured a grant from the Coca-Cola Foundation in Atlanta to support 600 more this year.
 By the end of May 2018, we will have reached 50% of the goal and be on target to complete it by 2020.